jdone934/CookingRecipes/DesignDocuments/userStories.md

 ### View Recipe Overview
 As a user viewing a recipe, I want to see an overview of the recipe.

+### View Step-by-step Instructions
+As a user viewing a recipe, I want to see step-by-step instructions for the recipe.

+### View Ingredients
+As a user viewing a recipe step-by-step, I want to see the ingredients list.

 ## Admin Features